J. G. A. Pocock

 John Greville Agard Pocock (/ˈpəʊkɒk/; 7 March 1924 – 12 December 2023) was a New Zealand historian of political thought.
 He was especially known for his studies of republicanism in the early modern period (mostly in Europe, Britain, and America), his work on the history of English common law, his treatment of Edward Gibbon and other Enlightenment historians, and, in historical method, for his contributions to the history of political discourse.
+After his death, Yuan Yi Zhu wrote that Pocock was "one of the greatest scholars of the last century" in European political thought.

 Born in England, Pocock spent most of his early life in New Zealand.
 He moved to the United States in 1966.
 He taught at Washington University in St. Louis and from 1975 to 2011 at Johns Hopkins University in Baltimore.
 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Early life and career

 Pocock was born in London on 7 March 1924, but in 1927 moved with his family to New Zealand where his father, Greville Pocock, was appointed professor of Classics at Canterbury College.
 He received bachelor's and master's degrees from Canterbury College before returning to England to study at the University of Cambridge, earning his PhD in 1952 under the tutelage of Herbert Butterfield.
 He returned to New Zealand to teach at Canterbury University College from 1946 to 1948, and to lecture at the University of Otago from 1953 to 1955.
 From 1955 to 1958, he was a Fellow of St John's College, Cambridge.
 In 1959, he established and chaired the Department of Political Science at the University of Canterbury.
 He moved to the US in 1966, where he became the William Eliot Smith professor of history at Washington University in St. Louis, Missouri.
 In 1974, Pocock moved to Johns Hopkins University in Baltimore, Maryland, where he taught until 2011.

 His first book, entitled The Ancient Constitution and the Feudal Law examined the workings and origins of common law mind, showing how thinkers such as the English jurist Edward Coke (1552–1634) built up a historical analysis of British history into an epistemology of law and politics; and how that edifice later came to be subverted by scholars of the middle to late seventeenth century.
 Some of this work has since been revised.